-While intermediate Spanish is one of the most difficult stages for many, luckily there are many different approaches to overcoming it.
+But while intermediate Spanish is one of the most difficult stages for many, there are many different approaches to overcoming it.

-This time around, figure out which approach will be best for you so you won’t have any more excuses or waste any more time—you’ll just come out the other end with the Spanish skills you need.
+Here’s a quick guide to help you figure out which approach will be best for you, so that you’ll just come out the other end with the Spanish skills you need.

 What to Expect from Intermediate Spanish